yarnpkg/website/en/docs/cli/team.md

 ##### `yarn team ls <scope>|<scope:team>` <a class="toc" id="toc-yarn-team-ls" href="#toc-yarn-team-ls"></a>

 If performed on an organization name, will return a list of existing teams under that organization.
 If performed on a team, it will instead return a list of all users belonging to that particular team.

+### Details

+yarn team always operates directly on the current registry, configurable from the command line using `--registry=<registry url>`.

+In order to create teams and manage team membership, you _must be a team admin_ under the given organization.
+Listing teams and team memberships may be done by any member of the organizations.

+Organization creation and management of team admins and organization members is done through the npm website, not the CLI.

+To use teams to manage permissions on packages belonging to your organization, use the yarn access command to grant or revoke the appropriate permissions.